 - Starting with an unhealthy tree: Wholesale nurseries always get the crème de la crème of plants.
 When a professional landscaper buys a tree, they get a higher-quality, healthier tree.

 - Choosing the wrong tree for that spot: If you plant a tree like a Japanese maple in the full sun, its leaves are always going to curl.
 No matter what you do that’s going to happen because the tree is not meant to be in a spot like that.
 A professional arborist will help you find a tree you’ll love that will also thrive in the place you want to plant it!
 That way, you can avoid problems later.

 - Leaving the tree as-is: Jeff often sees people plant the tree with the cage, burlap, and rope still around the tree’s roots.
 When that happens, the tree’s roots girdle, which cuts off its water supply.
 Left unchecked, this can cause the tree to die.

 - Planting in the wrong-sized hole: Often, people plant the tree too deeply, which can cause dieback or even death.
 Or, if the hole is only as big as the root ball (instead of 2-3 times wider), the roots won’t grow as deep.

 - Using way too much mulch: When you pile mulch against the tree’s trunk, you do as much damage as planting the tree too deep.
 If that happens year after year, the tree could begin to suffer or die.

 “I’ve seen big, beautiful mature trees, break at the exact spot where the trunk was covered with too much mulch.
-It takes 20 years to happen, but when it falls over, it’s even more devastating,” Jeff says.
+It takes 20 years to happen, but when it falls over, it’s even more devastating,” he says.